VictorTaelin/Interaction-Calculus/IC.md

 # Collapsing

-An Interaction Calculus term can be collapsed to a superposed tree of pure Lambda Calculus terms without SUPs and COLs, by extending the evaluator with the following collapse interactions:
+An Interaction Calculus term can be lapsed to a superposed tree of pure Lambda Calculus terms without SUPs and DUPs, by extending the evaluator with the following lapse interactions:

 ```
 λx.&L{f0,f1}